praneetmehta/FSMD/README.md

 # Future Plans
  - GUI
  - Multithreading support for tasks like music download and album art download
+ - Blitzr API support for better and robust metadata fetching
  - A Way to automatically identify title
  - More download modes and alternative actions